-Our results also exhibit an interesting discrepancy compared to other related work.
-In the longitudinal study of Chung~\etal~\cite{chung2017longitudinal}, no Double-DS transitions were said to be observed.
+Our results also exhibit an interesting discrepancy compared to related work.
+In the longitudinal study of Chung~\etal~\cite{chung2017longitudinal}, no Double-DS transitions were reported.
 However, under \texttt{.com} alone, we observed 17,126 unique zones performing Double-DS transitions during the time period of their daily scans (from 2015-03-01 to 2016-12-31), and 7,256 transitions during the same period as their hourly scans (from 2016-09-29 to 2016-12-31).
-A concrete example of Double-DS transitions is \texttt{willemvanveldhuizen.com} (details see \autoref{fig:willemvanveldhuizen.com-trans}).
+A concrete example of Double-DS transitions is \texttt{willemvanveldhuizen.com} (see \autoref{fig:willemvanveldhuizen.com-trans}).
 Further understanding the discrepancies of these findings will be part of our future work.

-In comparison to KSK transitions, an even larger portion of ZSK transitions have constantly been nonconforming to RFC specifications, see \autoref{fig:used-zsk-rfcclass}.
-While the ``Double-Signature'' alternative never accounted for more than 10\% of transitions, it is most noteworthy that between 2007 and 2020 (except for 2009) most of the observed ZSK transitions did \emph{not} conform to either prescribed mode of key transition.
-Ignoring RFC~guidelines, however, does not necessarily mean that the zone verification would fail during the transition. \autoref{fig:ex-noncomp-zsk} depicts an example of such transition performed by prominent zones such as the Root and \texttt{com.} zones: this transition is neither Pre-Pub (\textit{PreStage} $\ngtr 0$), nor Double-Sig (DoubleSig $\ngtr 0$), yet at any time during the transition the RRs can be verified by either or both keys.
-Here, we also see discrepancies with prior work~\cite{chung2017longitudinal}, which might be traced back to different process models in classifying transitions.
+In comparison to KSK transitions, an even larger portion of ZSK transitions have constantly been nonconforming to RFC specifications (see \autoref{fig:used-zsk-rfcclass}).
+While the ``Double-Signature'' alternative never accounted for more than 10\% of transitions, it is most noteworthy that between 2007 and 2020 (except for 2009) the majority of the observed ZSK transitions did \emph{not} conform to either prescribed mode of key transition.
+Ignoring RFC~guidelines, however, does not necessarily mean that the zone verification would fail during the transition. \autoref{fig:ex-noncomp-zsk} depicts an example of such transition performed by prominent zones such as the Root and \texttt{.com} zones.
+This transition is neither Pre-Pub (\textit{PreStage} $\ngtr 0$), nor Double-Sig (DoubleSig $\ngtr 0$), yet at any time during the transition the RRs can be verified by either or both keys.
+Here, we also see discrepancies with prior work~\cite{chung2017longitudinal}, which might be traced back to different approaches used in classifying transitions.